rickkas7/NFC_UICR_RK/README.md

 If the UICR bytes indicate that NFC is already disabled, the function returns immediately.

-If the UICR bytes need updating, they will be updated and the device reset, so the lines after it will not be executed until after reset.
+If the UICR bytes need updating, they will be updated and the device reset, so the lines after `NFC_UICR_RK::disableNFC()` will not be executed until after reset.

 One potential issue is that if the updating failed, the device would enter a rolling reboot and would never fully boot.
 This is unlikely, but cannot be ruled out as a remote possibility.
 Once the UICR bytes are set once, this should never be an issue.

-Note that you cannot turn NFC back on without chip erasing the device using a SWD/JTAG programmer, so make sure you don't turn it off if you may need to use it again and you don't have the appropriate hardware!
+Note that you cannot turn NFC back on without chip erasing the device using a SWD/JTAG programmer, so make sure you don't turn it off if you may need to use it again and you don't have the appropriate SWD/JTAG programming hardware!